koderholic/custodial-wallet-processor/README.md

 Run "go build" to compile into executable

-Double-click on executable, the golang web server will start and listen for connections on port : 8100.
+Double-click on executable, the golang web server will start and listen for connections on the configured PORT

-API Specifications can be viewed on swagger here => localhost:8100/swagger/
+API Specifications can be viewed on swagger here => localhost:{PORT}/swagger/